videosdk-community/ai-telephony-demo/README.md

 ## Next Step

 That's it!
-You've successfully built a Python AI agent, deployed it to the cloud, and connected it to the global telephone network for both inbound and outbound calls.
+You've successfully built a Python AI agent, run it locally, and connected it to the global telephone network for both inbound and outbound calls.
+Simply make a call to your SIP provider number and your AI agent will handle the conversation!

 - [AI telephony agent Documentation](https://docs.videosdk.live/telephony/introduction)
 - [Open Source Agent SDK](https://github.com/videosdk-live/agents)